Best Compression Vest for Autism & ADHD: 2026 Guide

 Use compression before demanding activities:

-- Before homework: Put on vest → 10 minutes of wear → start work
+- Before homework: Put on vest, try 10 minutes of wear, then start work if the person remains comfortable

 - Before tests: 15 minutes of compression vest time